-The VicForests Instructions give clear guidelines as to what tools are available to create FCP mapping (CIS mapping and ArcView) and what features must be included.
-The effective deployment of these tools enables accurate and effective determination of coupe boundaries, areas, landings and roading requirements.
+The guidelines give clear instructions on what tools are available to create FCP mapping (CIS mapping and ArcView) and what features must be included.
+The effective deployment of these tools would enable accurate and effective determination of coupe boundaries, areas and roading requirements.
+None of the mapping observed complied fully with the guideline's directions as to what must be included in a FCP map.
+The recommended mapping tools were not universally applied in the production of FCP maps.